kdalanon/LLM-AutoHotkey-Assistant/README.md

 ![Download](https://img.shields.io/github/v/release/kdalanon/LLM-AutoHotkey-Assistant?color=green&label=Download%20Here&style=for-the-badge)

+</div>

 > [!NOTE]
-> Want to chat with this app?
-Download an LLM-friendly text file of our full documentation and include it in your system prompt.
+> Want to ask questions on how to use this app?
+Download an LLM-friendly text file of this documentation and include it in your system prompt.

-</div>

 ## Key Features